Career Outcomes: MA in Psychology with MFT (Evening Format)

 Licensed Professional Clinical Counselor

-Similar to marriage and family therapists, a licensed professional clinical counselor offers treatment and therapy to individuals who suffer from mental health and substance abuse disorders.
-This treatment can be in an individual, family, or group setting and may address issues such as behavioral, substance, mental or emotional.
+A licensed professional clinical counselor offers treatment and crisis counseling to individuals who suffer from mental health and substance abuse disorders.
+This treatment can be in an individual, family, or group setting and may address issues that are behavioral, mental, emotional, or substance abuse-related.
 This career path can work with both adults or children and can work in private practices, hospitals, community clinics, non-profits, or other mental health agencies.

 Child and Adolescent Therapist